w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 For additional background on the Asset Hub check out [this support article](https://support.polkadot.network/support/solutions/articles/65000181800-what-is-statemint-and-statemine-and-how-do-i-use-them-).

-## Creating Assets on the Asset Hub
+## Creating Assets on the Asset Hub with Polkadot-JS

 :::info